laravel/docs/starter-kits.md

 <a name="next-reference-implementation"></a>
 #### Next.js Reference Implementation

 Finally, you are ready to pair this backend with the frontend of your choice.
 A Next reference implementation of the Breeze frontend is [available on GitHub](https://github.com/laravel/breeze-next).
 This frontend is maintained by Laravel and contains the same user interface as the traditional Blade and Inertia stacks provided by Breeze.
+You can find a reference implementation of the Breeze frontend using React and Vite on GitHub at [this repository](https://github.com/Nilanth/laravel-breeze-react).

 <a name="laravel-jetstream"></a>
 ## Laravel Jetstream